recommenders-team/recommenders/CONTRIBUTING.md

 *(1) Note regarding PySpark development*:
 [PySpark](http://spark.apache.org/docs/latest/api/python/index.html) software design is highly influenced by Java.
 Therefore, in order to follow the industry standards and adapt our code to our users preferences, when developing in PySpark, we don't strictly follow the Zen of Python.

-#### Evidence-Based Software Design (EBD)
+#### Evidence-Based Software Design
-When using [EBD](https://en.wikipedia.org/wiki/Evidence-based_design), software is developed based on customer inputs, standard libraries in the industry or credible research.
+When using [Evidence-Based Design (EBD)](https://en.wikipedia.org/wiki/Evidence-based_design), software is developed based on customer inputs, standard libraries in the industry or credible research.
 For a detailed explanation, see this [post about EBD](https://miguelgfierro.com/blog/2018/evidence-based-software-design/).

 *Examples:*

 When designing the interfaces of the evaluation metrics in Python, we took the decision of using functions instead of classes, following standards in the industry like [scikit-learn](https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics) and [tensorflow](https://www.tensorflow.org/api_docs/python/tf/metrics).
 See our implementation of [Python metrics](reco_utils/evaluation/python_evaluation.py).

-#### You aren’t going to need it (YAGNI)
+#### You aren’t going to need it

-[YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle states that we should only implement functionalities when we need them and not when we foresee we might need them.
+[You aren’t going to need it (YAGNI)](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle states that we should only implement functionalities when we need them and not when we foresee we might need them.

 *Examples:*

 * Question: should we start developing now computer vision capabilities for the Recommenders project?
 * Answer: No, we will wait until we see a demand of these capabilities.

-#### Minimum Viable Product (MVP)
+#### Minimum Viable Product

-We work through MVPs, which are our milestones.
+We work through Minimum Viable Products (MVP), which are our milestones.
 An MVP is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.
 More information about MVPs can be found in the [Lean Startup methodology](http://theleanstartup.com/principles).

 *Examples:*

 * [Initial MVP of our repo](https://github.com/Microsoft/Recommenders/milestone/1) with basic functionality.
 * [Second MVP to give early access](https://github.com/Microsoft/Recommenders/milestone/3) to selected users and customers.

-#### Publish Often Publish Early (PEPO)
+#### Publish Often Publish Early
 Even before we have an MVP, get the code base working and doing something, even if it is something trivial that everyone can "run" easily.

 *Examples:*